The fundamental solutions of the curve shortening problem via the Schwarz function: Introduction

 There is interest in deriving these exact solutions systematically using simple methods.
 One approach has been to show the fundamental solutions can be obtained from a nonlinear diffusion equation \cite{nak,broad} which can be solved by functional separation of variables in conjunction with symmetry assumptions.
 More recently, \cite{tsai} presents two methods for deriving the four fundamental solutions.
 The first is based on seeking explicit solutions to (\ref{csivp}) in which the function being sought is itself a function satisfying the classic heat equation $h_t=h_{xx}$.
 Assuming $h_t$ is either constant or linear in $h$ gives each of the four fundamental solutions.
 The other approach detailed in \cite{tsai} is an implicit method in which the solution is sought in the form of separable functions of the three variables $x,y,t$.

 An alternative and systematic procedure for obtaining the exact solutions for time-dependent curve shortening is presented here.
 The key idea is to represent the curve in the complex plane using the Schwarz function \cite{davis}.
 Then, in Sec. \ref{sec:2}, well-established results for representing the geometric properties of the curve in terms of the Schwarz function are used to derive a PDE governing the evolution of the curve.
 Sec. \ref{sec:3a} shows that the self-similar, collapsing circle is an exact solution of the PDE, and Sec. \ref{sec:3b} uses elementary methods to derive a steadily translating parametric solution of the PDE which is equivalent to the grim reaper solution.
 In Sec. \ref{sec:3c} and \ref{sec:3d}, the parametric solution is generalised and shown to yield the paperclip and hairclip solutions.
+Sec. \ref{sec:4} reconsiders the steadily translating problem, and derives directly the grim reaper solution from the Schwarz function equation cast in a complex plane moving with the solution curve.
+The same approach is used to find a new exact solution taking the form of a steadily translating parabola to the problem in which the normal velocity of the curve is given by the cube root of the curvature.